BuildwithElles/triptogether/status.md

   - ✅ All acceptance criteria met successfully
   - ✅ Ready to proceed to Task 14: Create Login and Signup Forms

+- Task #14: Create Login and Signup Forms - August 9, 2025
+  - ✅ Created comprehensive validation utilities with Zod schemas for form validation
+  - ✅ Enhanced LoginForm component with email/password validation and auth integration
+  - ✅ Enhanced SignupForm component with name, email, password fields and password strength indicator
+  - ✅ Implemented comprehensive form validation with clear error messages and real-time feedback
+  - ✅ Added loading states during authentication with proper user feedback
+  - ✅ Built auth layout with automatic redirect for authenticated users to dashboard
+  - ✅ Created login page with form integration and navigation links to signup
+  - ✅ Created signup page with form integration and navigation links to login
+  - ✅ Integrated forms with useAuth hook for seamless authentication flow
+  - ✅ Added password strength indicator and validation feedback for better UX
+  - ✅ Implemented redirect to dashboard after successful authentication
+  - ✅ TypeScript compilation successful with no errors
+  - ✅ Build process successful with optimized production bundle
+  - ✅ All acceptance criteria met successfully
+  - ✅ Ready to proceed to Task 15: Implement Route Protection Middleware

 ## User Testing Results - Task #12 - August 8, 2025
 - ✅ **Status Update Review**: Task properly moved to completed section with comprehensive details
 - ✅ **TypeScript Compilation**: `npx tsc --noEmit` passes with no errors